doubotis/WaVEFORm/README.md

 * The library itself
 * Web Java EE6 library
 * Reflections-0.9 - from Google, based on https://github.com/ronmamo/reflections
+* Java HTTP Extensions - from doubotis.
+Add some classes for better Web Development.

 ### Step 2 : Setup the web.xml
 The `web.xml` configuration file must be completed as this :